Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative resolutions

-\begin{theorem} Suppose $A$ is a generalized AS-Gorenstein isolated singularity of dimension $d\geqslant 2$.
-Then the following are equivalent. \begin{itemize} \item [(1)] $B$ is a noncommutative resolution of $A$ given by $M_A$. \item [(2)] $B^o$ is a noncommutative resolution of $A^o$ given by ${}_AM'=\gHom_A(M,A)$ and $M_A$ is an MCM module. \item [(3)] $B=\gEnd_A(M)$ is a noetherian generalized AS-regular algebra of dimension $d$ and $M_A$ is an MCM generator. \end{itemize} \end{theorem} \begin{proof} (1) $\Rightarrow$ (3) By Proposition \ref{endomorphism ring of MCM generator}, $B$ is noetherian and $B$ admits a balanced dualizing complex.
+\begin{theorem} Suppose $A$ is a commonly graded AS-Gorenstein isolated singularity of dimension $d\geqslant 2$.
+Then the following are equivalent. \begin{enumerate} \item [(1)] $B$ is a noncommutative resolution of $A$ given by $M_A$. \item [(2)] $B^o$ is a noncommutative resolution of $A^o$ given by ${}_AM'=\gHom_A(M,A)$ and $M_A$ is an MCM module. \item [(3)] $B=\gEnd_A(M)$ is a noetherian commonly graded AS-regular algebra of dimension $d$ and $M_A$ is an MCM generator. \end{enumerate} \end{theorem} \begin{proof} (1) $\Rightarrow$ (3) By Proposition \ref{endomorphism ring of MCM generator}, $B$ is noetherian and $B$ admits a balanced dualizing complex.
 Since $B$ is an MCM $B$-module, $B$ is balanced Cohen-Macaulay of dimension $d$.
-It follows from Lemma \ref{balanced CM algebra with finite gldim} that $B$ is a generalized AS-regular algebra of dimension $d$.
+It follows from Lemma \ref{balanced CM algebra with finite gldim} that $B$ is a commonly graded AS-regular algebra of dimension $d$.

 (3) $\Rightarrow$ (1) It follows from the definition.

 (2) $\Leftrightarrow$ (3) Note that ${}_AM'$ is an MCM generator.
 By Proposition \ref{Hom(-,A) induce duality on MCM}, $B\cong\gEnd_A(M)\cong\gEnd_{A^o}(M')$.
 So the proof is same as (1) $\Leftrightarrow$ (3). \end{proof}